physics-chalmers/tif285/doc/LectureNotes/_build/html/_sources/content/BayesianStatistics/MCMC/MCMC.md

   [PyMultiNest](https://johannesbuchner.github.io/PyMultiNest/) interacts with [MultiNest](https://github.com/farhanferoz/MultiNest), a Nested Sampling Monte Carlo library.
   ```

 We have been using emcee extensively in this course.
-It is based on ensamble samplers (many MCMC walkers) with affine-invariance.
+It is based on ensemble samplers (many MCMC walkers) with affine-invariance.
 For more details, there is the paper (see above) and some [lecture notes](http://iacs-courses.seas.harvard.edu/courses/am207/blog/lecture-16.html)

 <!-- !split -->